Create GCP Chronicle Detection Rules

 Rule Lifecycle & Deletion

-Why am I getting ABORTED errors when updating my rule?
+Why am I getting an ABORTED error when updating my rule?

-Updates require the etag to match the server’s current value.
-If the etag is stale or mismatched, the update fails with an ABORTED error.
-Pulumi typically handles etag management automatically.
+Updates require the etag to match the server-computed value.
+If the etag doesn’t match, the update fails with an ABORTED error.

 What properties can't I change after creating a rule?